drhaliburton/card-generator/tutorial/Part III.md

 ````

-Next up, we can allow users to add their own card image using the `src` property.
-We'll add our `keyup` event listener the same as before, but this time we'll replace the `cardImage`'s `src` attribute with our `formImage` input field's value.
-It's worth noting to your users that the image needs to be a valid link to an image file and they can host their own through a site like [imgur](https://imgur.com/).
+Next up, we can allow users their select from your list of images.
+We'll add a `change` event listener which will fire when a selection is changed, and update `cardImage`'s `src` attribute with our `formImage` select field's value.

 ````
-formImage.addEventListener('keyup', function(event) {
+formImage.addEventListener('change', function(event) {
   cardImage.src = event.target.value;
 })
 ````